-GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE ADDITIONAL INFORMATION
+GUERNSEY FIDUCIARY INTRODUCER CERTIFICATE FIC4 ADDITIONAL INFORMATION

+A account name (in full).

+Account name (in full):

-This section is to be used by the bank/deposit taker to identify any additional information or documentation that they require over and above the stated minimum and/or for the Introducer to provide additional information to supplement the details contained in FIC1, FIC2 and/or FIC3.
+This section is to be used by the bank/deposit taker to identify any additional information or documentation they require over and above the stated minimum and/or for the Introducer to provide additional information upplement the details contained in FIC1, FIC2 and/or FIC3.

+Initial of signatory/ies completing FIC1